mattvonrocketstein/openvpn-ubuntu-ansible-terraform/README.md

 1. Edit the [Makefile](Makefile) directly to change the primary VPN user's default username/password.
 Edit the ansible file [openvpn.yml](openvpn.yml) to add additional VPN users.

 2. Afterwards, run `make vpn` and answer when it asks for the named AWS profile to use.
-When this finishes an OpenVPN will be setup and ready to go, so you just need to configure a client.
-After this step is completed, there are several new files in the working directory which will be used for that configuration.
+When this finishes an OpenVPN server will be setup and ready to go, so you just need to configure a client.

 3. As a VPN client, I recommend [tunnelblick](https://tunnelblick.net), where setup is especially easy.
-Drag the new `default.ovpn` file inside the working directory onto the tunnelblick icon in the menubar and connect with the user/password you set in the Makefile.
+When step 2 above finished, you are left with several new files in the working directory which can be used to configure the client.
+Assuming you didn't change the `VPN_NAME`, one of these files is `default.ovpn`.
+Simply drag the new `default.ovpn` file onto the tunnelblick icon in the menubar and connect with the user/password you set in the Makefile.
 Done!
 You can verify your configuration by visiting a place like [http://www.whatsmyip.org/](http://www.whatsmyip.org/).

 ## Step by Step